hyosung11/Launch-School/Courses/journal.md

 07:00 Alex did join late and Laurent completely bailed.
 Oh well.

 07:42 My objective today is to finish the glossary.

+09:08 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+I officiated soccer games and took the day off from Launch School

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+JS109 > Lesson 1 > Assignment 3.
+Part 1: Finish the Glossary
+   * [ ] 3.
+Listen to the Huberman Lab Podcast Episode 39 | Controlling Your Dopamine for Motivation, Focus & Satisfaction

+3. Are there any blockers or impediments preventing you from doing your work?
+   * None

+09:17 Getting into the glossary groove.

+10:27 Worked through my second study session through side-effects.